nuxt/devtools/packages/devtools/client/components/docs/imports.md

 # Auto imports

-Nuxt auto-imports helper functions, composables and Vue APIs to use across your application without explicitly importing them.
+Nuxt auto-imports helper functions, composables and Vue APIs to be used across your application without explicitly importing them.
 Based on the directory structure, every Nuxt application can also use auto-imports for its own components, composables and plugins.
 Components, composables or plugins can use these functions.

 <hr>